 If you’ve been following the HB, the Heidelcast has been in re-runs for several months.
 Today, however, the Heidelcast is back with a brand new episode.
 Earlier this week I talked with Zeke Piestrup about his new documentary, “Apocalypse Later: Harold Camping vs. The End Of The World.”
-The film premieres this Saturday, June 8, at the Chinese Theaters in Hollywood.
+The film premieres this Saturday, June 8, 2013 at the Chinese Theaters in Hollywood.
+[Editor’s note: It is now available for free online].
 It features interviews with scholars about apocalypticism but the real attraction is the behind the scenes look at the world of Harold Camping and Associates in the days leading up to May 21, 2011.
 That was the day, Harold said, that Jesus was sure to return.
 Except he didn’t.
 Here’s the episode:

 Don’t miss an episode.
 Subscribe to the Heidelcast.
 Thanks for listening.